Gomphaeschna furcillata

 Gomphaeschna furcillata is a dragonfly in the genus Gomphaeschna ("pygmy darners"), in the family Aeshnidae ("darner dragonflies").
 A common name for Gomphaeschna furcillata is "harlequin darner".

 Gomphaeschna furcillata is found in North America.
-It is native to Canada and the Continental US.
+It is native to Canada and the continental United States.

-The IUCN conservation status of Gomphaeschna furcillata is "LC", least concern, with no immediate threat to the species' survival.
+The IUCN conservation status of Gomphaeschna furcillata is "least concern", with no immediate threat to the species' survival.
 The population is stable.